Mah-En/Life-Expectancy-Analysis-using-Regression-and-Statistical-Testing/README.md

 ## Regression Modeling

 ### Train-Test Split by Country
-We avoided data leakage by ensuring countries in training did not appear in testing.
+I avoided data leakage by ensuring countries in training did not appear in testing.

 #### With Country Feature
 ![Predicted vs Actual Life Expectancy (With Country Column)](output4.png)